GOVTNZ/print-ready/instructions.md

    document.addEventListener('DOMContentLoaded', () => {
        const linkList = generatePrintableLinkList(
-           '.page-content a',   // Selector for links to include '.sidenav a',         // Selector for links to exclude true                  // Set to 'true' to include only external links );
+           '.page-content a',   // Example selector for links to include '.sidenav a',         // Example selector for links to exclude true                  // Set to 'true' to only include external links );

        document.body.insertAdjacentHTML(